peerhaven/peerhaven/CONTRIBUTING.md

 To upgrade direct dependencies, use [`yarn upgrade`](https://classic.yarnpkg.com/en/docs/cli/upgrade/) or [`yarn upgrade-interactive`](https://classic.yarnpkg.com/en/docs/cli/upgrade-interactive) (optionally with the `--latest` tag).

-To upgrade sub dependencies as well, delete the `node_modules` folder and the `yarn.lock` file and perform a fresh install with [`yarn install`](https://classic.yarnpkg.com/en/docs/cli/install).
+To upgrade sub dependencies as well, delete the `node_modules` folder and the `yarn.lock` file and perform a fresh install with [`yarn`](https://classic.yarnpkg.com/en/docs/cli/install).

 Upgraded dependencies should be tested before being pushed.